EternityForest/pavillion/pavillion.md

 This message may be sent by either party, and signals the end of a session.
 Another quit message may be sent in reply.
 The first 2 bytes should be 0 to indicate normal exiting.

+#### 13: Subscribe
+This message should contain a topic.
+It indicates that the sender of the message wishes to recieve messages on that topic.
+A sender may(and should) send low-volume messages anyway, regardless of subscription status.
+A separate API should be provided for "send always" and "send to subscribers".
+Should be acknowledged with message type 02.

+#### 14: Unsubscribe
+Same as above, but for unsubscribing.

 #### Opcode 15

 ### Reliable Messaging

-Only a client can send and only a server can recieve reliable and unreliable messages.
+Reliable and unreliable messages can be sent by either the server or client, but work slightly differently on the server vs the client.

-A reliable message is a single packet of data, sent to a "target" on a single server or a multicast group, having a utf8 name and a binary data field.
+A reliable message is a single packet of data, sent to a "target" on a single client, server, or multicast group, having a utf8 name and a binary data field.
+Messages sent by the server should be sent unicast directly to each client individually.

 A client wishing to send a multicast message must send an `01 reliable message` to the appropriate multicast group or unicast address.
-All servers recieving this message should reply with an `02 acknowledge` message sent via unicast to the client. clients recieving this message should add the server to the list of active subscribers for that target.
+All nodes recieving this message should reply with an `02 acknowledge` message sent via unicast to the sender.

+Senders recieving this message should add the server to the list of active subscribers for that target.

-Clients should resend multicasts until all active subscribers have replied.
-Clients should send blank messages every minute as keepalives, and remove servers that have not replied in five minutes.
+Senders should resend multicasts until all active subscribers have replied.
+Senders should send blank messages(empty data, name, and value) every minute as keepalives, and remove recievers that have not replied in five minutes.

 ### Unreliable Messaging

-Unreliable messaging works the same, except clients send `03 Unreliable message` instead and no acknowledge is sent.
+Unreliable messaging works the same, except senders send `03 Unreliable message` instead and no acknowledge is sent.
 Messages should be passed to the application layer the same either way.

 ## State Machine Synchronization Protocol